-Business plus TV is the only business channel that is currently working in Pakistan.
-Being the only business channel, Business plus TV is having high viewership during peak hours and satisfying its audience by presenting content that enriches business information.
+Times Comm (Pvt.)
+Limited, wholly owned subsidiary is operating Business plus satellite TV channel.
+Being the only business channel in Pakistan, Business plus TV is having high viewership during peak hours and satisfying its audience by presenting content that enriches business information.
 Innovative programming is being introduced to further increase the market share of this product and finally improve its revenue stream.

-Zaiqa TFC has captured a reasonable share of this niche market.
+El Sat (Pvt.)
+Limited, wholly owned subsidiary is operating Zaiqa satellite TV channel which has captured a reasonable share of this niche market.
 All major advertisers of this sector advertise on Zaiqa and it has become a household name in consumer classes especially women.
 Excellent programming along with best names of industry chefs has made Zaiqa a very distinctive channel to watch.